lewisrai/jp-ocr/README.md

 # JP-OCR
 A web server built in Flask that captures the screen of applications to read text allowing you to translate using Yomichan inside a web browser.
+Supports only windows.

 ## Running JP-OCR
 #### First Time